هل ترغب في التصفح باللغة العربية؟

 Overview

-By the end of this course, participants will be equipped to confidently design and evaluate mid-rise concrete buildings that meet the performance and code requirements of Abu Dhabi’s built environment.
+By the end of the program, participants will be able to confidently design and review mid-rise reinforced concrete buildings that satisfy both local requirements and international engineering standards.

 Course Deliverables